MicrosoftDocs/sql-docs/docs/connect/odbc/linux-mac/connecting-with-bcp.md

 Specifies the number of the last row to export from a table or import from a data file.

 - -m *max_errors*
-Specifies the maximum number of syntax errors that can occur before the `bcp` operation is cancelled.
+Specifies the maximum number of syntax errors that can occur before the `bcp` operation is canceled.

 - -n
 Uses the native (database) data types of the data to perform the bulk-copy operation.